 - Oral contraceptive pills may be used specifically for the treatment of acne.
 They are particularly effective in women in whom periods are irregular, or who have the medical condition PCOS, or who notice flare-ups before each period, or have more lower face (e.g. around the mouth) and jawline or neck acne.
-Our clinic physicians can prescribe the birth control pill, or it can be prescribed by your GP/family physician.
+Our clinic physicians can prescribe the pill, or it can be prescribed by your GP/family physician.

 - In cases of unresponsive or severe acne, isotretinoin (e.g. Accutane, Epuris) may be used for your acne.
 Toronto Dermatology Centre physicians have used this medication for many years with great success.
 Patients using isotretinoin must understand the potential side effects of this drug.
 Monitoring with frequent follow-up visits is necessary.
 Pregnancy must be prevented while taking the medication, since the drug causes birth defects.

-- Photodynamic therapy (PDT) using intense pulse light (IPL) or broad band light (BBL) or the red wavelength of light (Metvix) can help to get rid of acne as well.
+- Photodynamic therapy (PDT) using intense pulse light (IPL) or broad band light (BBL) and the red wavelength of light (Metvix) can help to get rid of acne as well.

 Your physician will evaluate your skin and suggest the appropriate treatment regimes considering your age, sex, type and the extent of your acne.
 Toronto Dermatology Centre is well-equipped to handle all types of acne and in all skin types.
 For the most comprehensive and optimal acne treatment in Toronto, our skin care professionals will be pleased to assess you.

 Treatment of Acne Scarring

 Your dermatologist can use a variety of methods of acne scars treatment.
 Skin resurfacing with laser (Profractional laser resurfacing), dermabrasion or microdermabrasion, microneedling (e.g. dermaroller & electronic dermastamp) with or without platelet rich plasma (PRP), chemical peels, or electrosurgery can flatten scars.
 Soft tissue elevation with dermatologic fillers or subcision can elevate scars.
 Brown marks left by acne can be improved with physician-grade chemical peels, microdermabrasion (preferably the advanced SilkPeel Dermalinfusion system), prescription bleaching creams and medical-grade products sold at Toronto Dermatology Centre.
 Our skin care professionals will ensure that all acne scar treatment options are reviewed with you to find the best fit for your problem and budget.